cerebral/overmind/packages/overmind-website/guides/beginner/01_getstarted.md

 h(Example, { name: "guide/getstarted/createapp" })
 ```

-We add the state to our main module and configure that module in our **app.ts** file.
 In addition to exporting the app itself we export a way to connect to the app.
 Let us do that now.

 ```marksy
 h(Example, { name: "guide/getstarted/connectapp" })